-Performance measures for this solicitation are listed in Appendix I: Performance Measures Table.
+Performance measures for this solicitation are listed in Appendix A: Performance Measures Table.

-Applicants should visit OJP's performance measurement page at www.ojp.gov/performance to view the specific reporting requirements for this grant program.
+Applicants should visit OJP's performance measurement page at www.ojp.gov/performance for an overview of performance measurement activities at OJP.
 The application should demonstrate the applicant's understanding of the performance data reporting requirements for this grant program and detail how the applicant will gather the required data should it receive funding.